CharlesAtUW/logical-fallacy/reproduction_notes.md

   - `train_electra_small_mnli_on_logic_20epochs.json`: does the same training as `train_electra_small_mnli_on_logic.json`.
 Except, this training takes the best of 20 epochs instead of doing early stopping (taking the epoch before the first epoch where val loss doesn't decrease).
   - `finetune_trained_electra_small_logic_on_logicclimate.json`: pass this file in to finetune the models trained from `train_electra_small_mnli_on_logic.json`on the LogicClimate dataset.
   - `finetune_trained_electra_small_logic_on_logicclimate_20epochs.json`: does the same finetuning as `finetune_trained_electra_small_logic_on_logicclimate.json`.
 Except, this training takes the best of 20 epochs instead of doing early stopping (taking the epoch before the first epoch where val loss doesn't decrease).
+  - `train_saware_electra_base_mnli_on_logic.json`: pass this file in to do train a fresh pretrained `electra-base-mnli` model on the Logic dataset, particulary StructAware training.

+Note that models are not obtained automatically, and the steps to obtain fresh models to retrain on can be found in section "Obtaining pretrained models for retraining".

 ### Where/how results are stored
 The results of experiments are stored in various directories in `codes_for_models/experiments_round2`: